 Primary dunes in a beach system incur most of the saline and thermal stress from coastal physical processes, and, as a result, vegetation diversity is generally lower on primary dunes than secondary dunes.
 The latter lie landward of the primary dunes, are older, more stable, and support more diverse and larger types of vegetation such as shrubs and small trees.
 A swale wetland typically forms in between primary and secondary dunes and acts as a catch basin for water that breaches the primary dune.
 Vegetation growing in the swale tends to be more tolerant of saltwater inundation.
-Typical dune plants along the Gulf of Mexico include sea oats (Uniola paniculata), beach morning glory (Ipomoea imperati), bitter panic grass (Panicum amarum), and cordgrass species (Spartina spp.).
+Typical dune plants along the Gulf of Mexico include sea oats, beach morning glory (Ipomoea imperati), bitter panic grass (Panicum amarum), and cordgrass species.

 Beaches are important breeding, nesting, wintering, resting, and foraging habitats for a variety of species.
-Several species of sea turtles nest on some beaches of the northern, coastal Gulf of Mexico.
+Three species of federally endangered or threatened sea turtles, including loggerheads, greens, and Kemp's ridleys, nest on sandy beaches of the northern Gulf of Mexico.
 Many birds, including federally listed, candidate and migratory species, such as piping plover and red knot, use beaches as important wintering and migratory habitats.
-Other species, such as Wilson's plover (Charadrius wilsonia) and snowy plovers (Charadrius nivosus) use beaches as important breeding habitat.
-For example, coastal beaches are home to approximately 70% of the wintering population of the threatened piping plover (Elliott-Smith et al. 2009 as cited in Brown et al. 2011).
-Gulls and pelicans are also commonly found on Gulf of Mexico beaches.
+Other species, such as Wilson's plover (Charadrius wilsonia) and snowy plovers (C. nivosus) use beaches as important breeding habitat.
+For example, coastal beaches are home to approximately 70% of the wintering population of the threatened piping plover (Elliott-Smith et al. 2009, as cited in Brown et al. 2011).
+Gulls (Laridae) and pelicans (Pelecanidae) are also commonly found on Gulf of Mexico beaches.
 Dune habitats support many different species, including federally listed species such as beach mice.
 In addition, beaches provide habitat for a range of burrowing invertebrates and meiofauna (microscopically small benthic invertebrates).